-If you aren’t familiar with lentils, allow me to introduce you to them.
+Today’s recipe is about making use of some inexpensive and very basic pantry staples–rice and lentils.
+If you aren’t familiar with lentils, allow me to introduce you to this amazing little pulse.
 Lentils are really quite amazing.
 They are those cute, little, brown, lens shaped things they sell in bags or bins in the grocery store.

 Lentils are one of the first domesticated crops.
 In fact, archeological evidence suggests that humans have been eating lentils since the aceramic neolithic period.
-(Aceramic = before pottery which makes me wonder how they cooked their lentils.
+(Aceramic = before pottery, which makes me wonder how they cooked their lentils.
 I’ve searched the internet without success, so if anyone knows the answer to that question, please leave a comment below.)

 In addition to being an ancient food, lentils are a great source of lean protein.
 Thirty percent of the calories in lentils come from protein.
 In fact, among legumes, their protein content is second only to soy beans and hemp.
 Dried lentils lack only two of the essential amino acids.
 Sprouted lentils contain all of the amino acids.
 Either way, they are also an excellent source of iron.
 In fact, lentils are full of vitamins and minerals.

 Lentils are also an economical choice when it comes to protein.
 I purchased a one pound bag of lentils at the store for only 79 cents.
 That’s an incredible bargain.
 There’s just one problem.
 I have never been particularly fond of lentils.
 I admit, the only way I ever ate them was in soup in college, but I never really liked them.
 I like most other beans and peas, but I never really enjoyed lentils.
 They were something I endured when they were served, but I didn’t like them.
 Recently, I had a change of heart.